 Short-term ROWs would also be required for areas beyond the permanent ROWs.
 These areas would be necessary to facilitate construction and the safe operation of equipment.
-The Project is estimated to result in approximately acres of permanent disturbance and acres of temporary disturbance on BLM-managed lands.
+The Project is estimated to result in approximately 81.38 acres of permanent disturbance and 82.55 acres of temporary disturbance on BLM-managed lands with 0.65 acres of permanent disturbance and 0.06 acres of temporary disturbance on NDOT-administered lands within the Highway 265 ROW.

-A summary of temporary and permanent disturbance on BLM-managed land is provided in Tables 1 and 2 below.
+A summary of temporary and permanent disturbance on BLM-managed lands and NDOT administered lands is provided in Tables 1 and 2 below.